-Published Friday, February 3, 2023 at: 8:20 PM EST
+Published Friday, June 9, 2023 at: 8:09 PM EDT

-The Standard & Poor’s 500 stock index closed Friday at 4,136.48 down -1.04% from Thursday, and up +1.62% from a week ago.
-The index is up +84.88 from the March 23, 2020 Covid pandemic bear-market low.
-The S&P 500 remains in a bear market that began June 13, 2022.
-Since a low point at the end of October, stocks have cut their losses in half, closing the week -13.76% lower than its January 3, 2022, all-time high.
+The Standard & Poor’s 500 stock index closed Friday at 4298.86, up +0.11% from Thursday and 0.39% from a week ago.
+The index is up +92.14% from the March 23, 2020, Covid bear market low, and down -10.38% from its January 3, 2022, all-time high.

 The Standard & Poor's 500 (S&P 500) is an unmanaged group of securities considered to be representative of the stock market in general.
 It is a market-value weighted index with each stock's weight proportionate to its market value.
 Index returns do not include fees or expenses.
 Investing involves risk, including the loss of principal, and past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance quoted.